The Best Face Mask for Air Travel Out of California in 2022

 The CDC recommends fabric masks that include at least 2 layers of tightly woven, breathable fabric.
-The mask should provide proper fit so no air leaks out.
+The mask should provide proper fit, so no air leaks out.
 The mask should also have an adjustable nose wire so that you can adjust the mask to your face.
-A mask like the SonoMask™ Pro covers all these requirements and goes way beyond the acceptable level with its award-winning active protection .
+A mask like the SonoMask™ Pro covers all these requirements and goes way beyond the acceptable level with its award-winning hybrid model.
 The SonoMask™ Pro offers 3 layers of protection: an inner and outer layer made from soft, breathable poly/cotton blend as well a middle layer of non-woven filter.

 It has an adjustable nose wire to improve the seal and prevent your glasses from fogging up so you can read or use your phone (on airplane mode) throughout your flight.
-It also comes with a fitted chin design and 4 sizes ranging from kids to adults’ XL so that everyone has access to Sonovia’s high protection mask.
+It also comes with an ergonomic chin guard and 4 sizes ranging from kids to adults’ XL so that everyone has access to Sonovia’s high protection mask.

-4. Extra protection: The SonoMask™ Pro was developed with top-notch protection in mind, offering you 3 X 3 protection.
-The first line of defense in the SonoMask™ Pro comes from its extremely high filtration performance, offering an impressive 97% efficacy against 3-micron particles with the testing to back up these numbers .
-The second line of protection comes from the innovation behind the SonoMask™ Pro.
+4. Exceptional Filtration: The SonoMask™ Pro was developed with top-notch protection in mind, offering you a mask that offers outstanding filtration.
+The SonoMask™ Pro provides extremely high filtration performance, offering an impressive 97% efficacy against 3-micron particles with the testing to back up these numbers .

 Preventing bad odors inside your mask during flights

 During long hours of wear, food and dirt may remain on the inside of our mask.
 All the hours on the airplane with less-than-ideal conditions for proper hygiene are wonderful news for bacteria that thrive on food particles and muck left behind inside our masks.
-This growth opportunity for bacteria could not just be dangerous but could also cause bad odor inside our mask which we would pretty much be stuck with for the full duration of our trip.
+This growth opportunity for bacteria can cause bad odor inside our mask which we would pretty much be stuck with for the full duration of our trip.
 But our trip doesn’t need to stink.
-The zinc in our SonoMask™ Pro is antibacterial and kills off the odor-causing bacteria leaving your mask smelling fresh and your trip filled with good memories, not bad odors.
+The built-in antimicrobial properties in the SonoMask™ Pro prevent the growth of odor-causing bacteria on the mask, leaving your mask smelling fresh and your trip filled with good memories, not bad odors.

 Why do I need a high-protection air travel face mask if I’m vaccinated?

 The FDA-approved COVID-19 vaccines have dramatically turned things around for us in 2021, taking us from isolation to near-normalcy.
 However, no vaccine protects 100% of the people 100% of the time, so you still run a risk of catching COVID-19 despite being vaccinated.
 In addition, as the SARS-CoV-2 virus continues to mutate incessantly, new and more contagious variants are constantly being identified.
-While the vaccines have been doing a good job of protecting us from serious illness and death thus far, catching and spreading COVID-19 while vaccinated is not fully blocked by the vaccine.
+While the vaccines have been doing a good job of protecting us from serious illness and death thus far, breakthrough infections do occur.
 We have no way of knowing who is sharing the cabin space with us.
 Masks are the first line of protection we have inside the plane to keep us safe.

-Catching a breather with a trip out of LAX or SFO this summer may seem like a challenge but making smart decisions about our protection during air travel can make all the difference in keeping us safe.
-With the right air travel mask like the SonoMask™ Pro, offering a combination of high filtration, innovative active protection and impressive breathability and comfort, we have everything we need to travel safe.
+Catching a breather with a trip out of LAX or SFO this winter may seem like a challenge but making smart decisions about our protection during air travel can make all the difference in keeping us safe.
+With the right air travel mask like the SonoMask™ Pro, offering a combination of high filtration, innovative antimicrobial properties to protect the mask from microbial growth and impressive breathability and comfort, we have everything we need to have a good trip.
 The SonoMask™ Pro goes the extra mile to keep you safe in the air and after landing for a fun and memorable travel experience.